AFIT-R/afit-r.github.io/analytics/predictive/ts_benchmarking.md

 ## Evaluating Forecast Accuracy {#accuracy}

 For evaluating predictive performance, several measures are commonly used to assess the predictive accuracy of a forecasting method.
 In all cases, *the measures are based on the test data set*, which serves as a more objective basis than the training period to assess predictive accuracy.
-Given a forecast and it's given errors ($e_t$), the commonly used accuracy measures are listed below:
+Given a forecast and it's given errors ($$e_t$$), the commonly used accuracy measures are listed below:

 <div class="figure" style="text-align: center">
 <center>